cruna-cc/deprecated-cruna-protocol/README.md

 - Introduce an airdroppable version of the vault, using ERC6551 to handle the assets
 - Add in the lockable folder the ERC721Lockable contracts, taken from [ndujaLabs/erc721lockable](https://github.com/ndujalabs/erc721lockable) repo, for completeness
 - Make the CrunaSafebox not upgradeable for improved trust, allowing migration to V2 in the future
+- Make the Protected not upgradeable and able to have more than one protector
+- Modified the OwnerNFT to separate the roles between owner and minters

 **1.0.3**